amarkum/interview-refresher-java-bigdata/src/main/resources/notes/kafka-notes.md

     - it will have upto 5 requests in flight, meaning upto 5 messages individually sent at the same time
     - after this, if more message has to be sent, kafka starts batching these message.
 - batching allow throughput and maintains low latency.

+### Hashing formula
+By default key is hashed based on "murmur2" algorithm

  #### Download and Extract